neuro4ml/neuro4ml.github.io/Week_9/1-Does_Work.md

 * Luminance on the x-axis
 * The transistors' mean response on the y-axis
-* Different colored lines representing 5 different transistors.
+* Different coloured lines representing 5 different transistors.

 Like neurons in the brain, some transistors seem to have simple tuning and are correlated with single luminance values.
 While others, seem to have more complex tuning.